DevOps-Represent/from-docker-to-kubernetes/README.md

 Use this option if you're more familiar with with the commandline.
 Keep in mind minikube is used for testing from your local machine and could be useful for your kubernetes usecase.

+## Prerequisites (Git)

+After you've setup an environment with Docker and Kubernetes, you're going to need some files from this repository for parts of this workshop.

 ## The Workshop